| Title: | Lorenz and Penalized Lorenz Regressions |

 Chernozhukov, V., I. Fernández-Val, and A. Galichon (2009).
 Improving Point and Interval Estimators of Monotone Functions by Rearrangement.
 Biometrika 96 (3).
 559–75.

-Provides a summary for an object of class "LR"
+residuals provides residuals for an object of class "LR".

 object |